dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 - Enter the *Advanced Menu* (it's above *Quit* at the bottom).

-- Select the *General MIDI* device for *Music*, and select the default `330` value for the *Port* setting.
+- Select the *General MIDI* device for *Music* and the default `330` value for the *Port* setting.

-- The *Digital Sound* settings don't need changing as our Sound Blaster 16 has been auto-detected correctly.
+- You don't need to change the *Digital Sound* settings as our Sound Blaster 16 has been auto-detected correctly.

 The final configuration should look like this: